-^{} These data represent, in general, the annual average daily demand over the 3-year period 2005-2007.
+\ These data represent, in general, the annual average daily demand over the 3-year period 2005-2007.

-Mount Airy performed a full system I&I camera inspection of the original 1971 sewer system.
-The inspection revealed three major problems that averaged 250,000 and I&I flow.
-The current demand is
+\\Mount Airy performed a full system I&I camera inspection of the original 1971 sewer system.
+The inspection revealed three major problems that averaged 250,000 gpd I&I flow.
+The current demand is the two-year average since repairs were made in May 2007.

-^{} These data relate to areas located within the designated planned sewer service area.
+\\\ These data relate to areas located within the designated planned sewer service area.
 Infill demand is calculated for areas classified in the "Existing/Final Planning" service category; Future demand is calculated for the combined area classified in the "Priority" or "Future" service category.

-^{} These data relate to areas designated in the "No Planned Sewer Service Area" but located within the Community GAB.
+\\\\ These data relate to areas designated in the "No Planned Sewer Service Area" but located within the Community GAB.